Xfers/docs/source/index.md

 ```

-This API call will return the user's `X-XFERS-USER-API-KEY` and a `sign_up_url` which can be loaded to serve a page that allow user to complete their Xfers account registration if they do not already have an Xfers account.
+This API call will return the user's `X-XFERS-USER-API-KEY` and a `sign_up_url` if and ONLY IF they do not already have an Xfers account.
+The url can be loaded to serve a page that allow user to complete their Xfers account registration.

 You do not have to do anything with the `sign_up_url`.
 Xfers will automatically send new user a follow up SMS with a similar url that they can complete their account registration with.